Wolcott–Rallison syndrome: Treatment

-The most common method to manage hyperglycemia and diabetes is with an insulin pump.
+The hyperglycemia and diabetes is managed using an insulin pump.
 In infants and very young children long-acting insulins like Glargine and Levemir are preferred to prevent recurrent hypoglycemia.
-As soon as Walcott-Rallison syndrome is the diagnosis, therapy plans need to be drawn up along with frequent checkups to monitor kidney and liver function and adjust insulin treatment.
+Careful monitoring of blood glucose levels and frequent check-up with the patients health care providers are advised to monitor kidney and liver function and adjust insulin treatment.
 In the few cases that develop hypothyroidism, treatment with thyroxine is indicated, with the target to maintain normal circulating thyroid stimulating hormone (thyrotropin) concentrations.
+Recurrent non-viral hepatitis and acute liver failure (ALF) are reported in most WRS patients starting as early as one year old.
+Treatment ALF in WRS patients typically includes intravenous rehydration, strict glycemic control, and intravenous treatment with N-acetylcysteine (NAC), an anti-oxidant.